mchmarny/daprme/README.md

   Name: redis-store
 ```

-In addition, you need to implement the language specific project initialization steps in [pkg/lang](./pkg/lang) package.
-This can wrap as many steps as you need to ensure that the resulting project is ready for user to start developing.
+In addition, you will need to implement the language specific provider interface `Configurable` in [pkg/lang](./pkg/lang) package.
+It lists the templates and provides language specific configuration.

 > When possible, ame for runnable project vs advanced features that require users to perform additional "plumbing" steps.